 If you feel an urgent need to set your child straight, that's a signal that you're in "fight, flight or freeze".
 When your child starts looking like the

 enemy, just bite your tongue and turn away.

 You can still set limits with your child, once you calm down.
-You'll be able to connect before you correct, so you can calm the storm instead of making
+You'll be able to connect before you correct, at that point -- so you can calm the storm

-things worse.
-(No, you don't look weak.
+No, you don't look weak.
 You look like someone who can manage her anger.
-You're the role model, remember?)
+You're the role model, remember?

 3. Remind yourself that your child isn't "misbehaving" because he's out to get you.

 If he's "acting out," he's acting out emotions he can't articulate.
 He's still learning and his brain is still developing, so he needs your help to calm

 down and put his feelings into words.

 It's natural to respond to your child's defiance with anger.
 But that won't help the situation; it just escalates the storm.
 Resist taking any action while

 you deal with your own emotions.
 Your priority is to melt that knot in your chest that's making you feel so upset.